 Kidney cancer accounts for about 2 to 3% of cancers in adults, affecting about 50% more men than women.
-About 73,820 people develop kidney cancer each year and about 14,770 die of it (2019 estimates).
+About 76,080 people develop kidney cancer each year, and about 13,780 die of it (2021 estimates).
 Smokers are about twice as likely to develop kidney cancer as nonsmokers.
-Other risk factors include exposure to toxic chemicals (for example, asbestos, cadmium, leather tanning, and petroleum products) and obesity.
+Other risk factors include exposure to toxic chemicals (for example, asbestos, cadmium, and leather tanning and petroleum products) and obesity.
 People who are undergoing dialysis Dialysis Dialysis is an artificial process for removing waste products and excess fluids from the body, a process that is needed when the kidneys are not functioning properly.
-There are a number of reasons... read more and develop cystic kidney disease Cystic Kidney Disorders read more and people with certain inherited disorders are also at higher risk of kidney cancer.
+There are a number of reasons... read more and develop cystic kidney disease Cystic Kidney Disorders and people with certain inherited disorders (particularly von Hippel–Lindau disease (VHL) Von Hippel–Lindau Disease (VHL) Von Hippel-Lindau disease is a rare hereditary disorder that causes noncancerous and/or cancerous tumors to develop in several organs.
+Von Hippel-Lindau disease is caused by mutations in a gene... read more and tuberous sclerosis complex Tuberous Sclerosis Complex Tuberous sclerosis complex is a hereditary disorder that causes abnormal growths in the brain, changes in the skin, and sometimes tumors in vital organs, such as the heart, kidneys, and lungs... read more ) are also at higher risk of kidney cancer.
 People affected are usually between 50 and 70 years of age.

 The red blood cell count may become abnormally high (polycythemia) because high levels of the hormone erythropoietin (which is produced by the diseased kidney or by the tumor itself) stimulate the bone marrow to increase the production of red blood cells.
 Symptoms of a high red blood cell count may be absent or may include headache, fatigue, dizziness, and vision disturbances.
 Conversely, kidney cancer may lead to a drop in the red blood cell count (anemia Overview of Anemia Anemia is a condition in which the number of red blood cells is low.
 Red blood cells contain hemoglobin, a protein that enables them to carry oxygen from the lungs and deliver it to all parts... read more ) because of slow bleeding into the urine.
 Anemia may cause easy fatigability or dizziness.
 Some people develop high levels of calcium in the blood (hypercalcemia Hypercalcemia (High Level of Calcium in the Blood) In hypercalcemia, the level of calcium in blood is too high.
 A high calcium level may result from a problem with the parathyroid glands, as well as from diet, cancer, or disorders affecting... read more ), which may cause weakness, fatigue, slowed reaction times, and constipation.
 Blood pressure may increase, but high blood pressure may not cause symptoms.